punit170/DSL-for-LogicGate-designers/README.md

 ## NewObject()
 NewObject() creates a new object of a class.
 It takes 2 parameters: 1) class name: String 2) data type Variable(objectName)

 // Creates new Object "o1" of Class1.
-When o1 is created, consrtructor of this class is automatically called. <br>
+When o1 is created, the constructor of this class is automatically called. <br>
 **NewObject("Class1", Variable("o1")).eval**

 ## Variable()